 I have no idea what this is… not even going to try it.

 The problem travelling in the pointy end is that things go too fast.
-You have just buckled in, snacked and got some sleep, and before you know it your in Zurich.
+You have just buckled in, snacked and got some sleep, and before you know it you’re in Zurich.
 Often mistaken as the Swiss capital city, its known for its efficient public transport system.
 For those that like to get outdoors however, there are also some good walks to be had.

 So, next day I decided to go for train ride to other side of the lake and then a walk described in Lonely Planet.
 Uetliberg – Zurich’s Very Own “Mountain”This two-hour walk from Uetliberg to Felsenegg (Adliswil) takes you on a fascinating tour through a model of our solar system.
 This was a beautiful way to spend a couple of hours.